jpthu17/DiffusionRet/README.md

 ```

 ## 📣 Updates
+* Jul 14 2023: Our **DiffusionRet** has been accepted by ICCV 2023!
+We will release the training code asap.
 * Jun 28 2023: We release the inference code.
 * May 31 2023: Our paper is under review.
 After our paper is published, we will release the code as soon as possible.